Ontario College Diploma in Integrated Design

 Throughout the program you will be exposed to a broad range of material practices and design categories including communication/graphic; fashion and textile; exhibition and environmental graphic; interiors; architecture; and landscape architecture and public art.

-Integrated Design Diploma program graduates will be critical thinkers and problem solvers with the ability to fully engage in an art practice, supported by design thinking.
-While further education will be needed to advance in a chosen design discipline, graduates will have developed hands-on material experience, their own design voice and a unique skill set that they can parlay into a small independent practice/business.
+While further education will be needed to advance in a chosen design discipline, graduates will have developed hands-on material experience, their own design voice and a unique skill set that they can parlay into a small independent practice/ business.

 Why Choose Fleming